-A whole life insurance policy is “paid-up” when no further premium payments are needed to keep the policy in force.
-Paid-up life insurance allows you to benefit from the continued growth of the policy, without needing to pay into the policy to keep it active.
-And for properly designed policies, the cash value and death benefit will continue to grow.
+A cash value life insurance policy is “paid-up” when no further premium payments are needed to keep the policy in force.
+Paid-up life insurance allows you to benefit from the continued growth of the policy’s cash value, without needing to pay into the policy to keep it active.
+And for properly designed dividend paying whole life policies, the cash value and death benefit will continue to grow.

 There are several scenarios (discussed below) that can result in a paid-up life insurance policy, but what it boils down to is that the insurance company has already received all required insurance premium payments for the policy to stay in force, so the policyholder gets to enjoy the benefits of life insurance coverage without making any more payments.

-Although other insurance products can be set up to stay effective without additional premiums, the term “paid-up” is usually applied to permanent life insurance, particularly dividend-paying whole life insurance.
+Although other insurance products can be set up to stay effective without additional premiums, the term “paid-up” is usually applied to permanent life insurance, particularly participating whole life insurance.

 The main ingredient that allows life insurance to be paid-up is the cash value.
 Term insurance has no cash value, so it cannot be paid-up.
 However, return of premium life insurance has some cash value and can be converted to a paid-up life insurance policy.